imagitama/vrc-avatar-sticker-generator/README.md

 Everything is in the prefab.
 Change it as much as you like.

+### How do I set the trigger amount?

+Add "GestureLeftWeight" and "GestureRightWeight" as floats and set them to 1.

 ### How do I show accessories if my body is hidden?

 Move them to the head bone.